0xbigbang/breakout-game/README.md

-# Crypto Breakout
+# Succinct Crypto Breakout Game

-A retro Breakout-style arcade game powered by WebAssembly and SP1 zero-knowledge proofs.
+A retro Breakout-style arcade game powered by WASM and SP1 zero-knowledge proofs.
+This is my contribution to the Succinct community.

-![Crypto Breakout Game]

 ## 🎮 Game Overview